bottlelee/ansible-elk-deploy/README.md

 ## Maintain
 ### Upgrade
-1. Set the value of 'elk_version' in `group_vars/all.yml`, then run following commands will rolling upgrade your services to the new version.
+1. Set the value of 'elk_version' in `group_vars/all.yml`, then run step 03 to 05 will rolling upgrade your services to the new version.
   1. `ansible-playbook deploy_elasticsearch.yml`
   1. `ansible-playbook deploy_kibana.yml`
   1. `ansible-playbook deploy_logstash.yml`